bioaeration (s) (noun) (no pl)

 microaerophil, microaerophile (s) (noun)

-; microaerophils, microaerophiles (pl)
+; microaerophils; microaerophiles (pl)

-An anaerobe that can tolerate or requires only a low oxygen content: A microaerophil is a bacterium that needs some oxygen and grows in an environment with moderate atmospheric conditions.
+An anaerobe that can tolerate or that requires only a low oxygen content: A microaerophil is a bacterium that needs some oxygen and grows in an environment with moderate atmospheric conditions.

 1. Concerning growth in an oxygen concentration significantly less than that of the atmosphere: Microaerophilic life forms can develop in an environment where the partial pressure of oxygen is significantly below normal atmospheric levels but which is not fully anaerobic.